pypsa-meets-earth/pypsa-earth/doc/customization_basic1.rst

         # If "build_cutout" : true, then environmental data is extracted according to `snapshots` date range and `countries`

 To delve into the specifics of the provided configurations and explore additional settings, please refer to the :ref:`config` page.
+There are many more configuration options beyond what is adapted for the tutorial!